ECE444-2022Fall/Lab1-sample-submission/README.md

 [Screenshot of the commit you made to your teammate's repo] [Screenshot of the commit your teammate made to your repo]

+Activity 5
+[Screenshots of the commands that you used to rebase  along with their outpus]